 “Up yours,” Walter growled.

-As the boys began to chuckle and get down to their work, Aeryn found herself staring at the only girl in the group.
-The Ravenclaw Seeker meekly pulled out her parchment and quill before she caught the Gryffindor’s gaze.
+As the boys began to chuckle and get down to their work, Aeryn found herself staring at the only girl in the group; the Ravenclaw Seeker meekly pulled out her parchment and quill before she caught the Gryffindor’s gaze.
 Aeryn couldn’t help but give her a small smile and then averted her eyes back to her notes.
-The brown haired Scot paused slightly and then shoved her supplies back into her bag.
-Aeryn’s eyebrows scrunched in confusion when the girl gave her teammates an empty excuse and headed towards her.
+The brown haired Scot paused slightly and then shoved her supplies back into her bag and Aeryn’s eyebrows scrunched in confusion when the girl gave her teammates an empty excuse and headed towards her.

 “I’m Cora McKnight, by the way,” the Ravenclaw interrupted again.
 Aeryn looked up from her parchment and saw her extending her hand towards her.
 “You’re Peter Pettigrew’s girlfriend, right?”